Willoughby Bus Depot

 Willoughby Bus Depot is a bus depot in the Sydney suburb of Willoughby operated by Busways.

 History

 Willoughby Bus Depot opened on 1 July 1958 on the site of a former tannery.
 It operated routes, which were a combination of tram replacement routes and existing services operated by North Sydney Bus Depot.

 In January 2022 it was included in the transfer of Region 7 from State Transit to Busways.

+In 2023, the bus depot was planned to be converted to electric charging technology to accommodate a new fleet of electric buses as part of the Zero Emission Buses Program.

-As of October 2024, it has an allocation of 109 buses.
+As of September 2026, it has an allocation of 123 buses.